-- Map your diamonds and coloured gemstones sources and suppliers, and identify anywhere with a high risk of introducing undisclosed materials into your supply chain.
-Note: - Buying rough diamonds and coloured gemstones is considered low risk because given the correct training and experience you can easily distinguish rough natural stones from rough lab-grown ones by eye, without the need for detection equipment.
-If your company handles rough diamonds and coloured gemstones, make sure your relevant staff know how to make this distinction. - Buying polished diamonds and coloured gemstones from the open market carries varying levels of risk.
-If your supplier is audited to ensure they address mixing points (and can provide auditing results), buying polished diamonds and coloured gemstones from them is considered low risk.
+- Map your diamond sources and suppliers, and identify anywhere with a high risk of introducing undisclosed synthetic diamonds into your supply chain.
+Note: - Buying rough diamonds is considered low risk because given the correct training and experience you can easily distinguish rough natural diamonds from rough synthetic ones by eye, without the need for detection equipment.
+If your company handles rough diamonds, make sure your relevant staff know how to make this distinction. - Buying polished diamonds from the open market carries varying levels of risk.
+If your supplier is audited to ensure they address mixing points (and can provide auditing results), buying polished diamonds from them is considered low risk.
 If there is insufficient or no evidence that your supplier has addressed potential mixing points, the risk is considered high. - Update your risk map any time you engage a new supplier. - Document your due diligence process and keep records of any action you take to mitigate risk, such as gathering further information from suppliers.